ReconOS/reconos.github.io/imprint.md

 This website is published by the University of Paderborn.
 The University of Paderborn is a statutory body and an institution of the State of North Rhine-Westphalia.
-The University is legally represented by its President, Prof. Dr. Nikolaus Risch, who carries the overall responsibility for this website:
+The University is legally represented by its President, Prof. Dr. Wilhelm Schäfer, who carries the overall responsibility for this website:

 *President of the University of Paderborn*
-Prof. Dr. Nikolaus Risch
+Prof. Dr. Wilhelm Schäfer
 University of Paderborn
 Warburger Str.
 100
 33098 Paderborn, Germany